sparkdq-community/sparkdq/_sources/getting_started/defining_checks.rst

 Check Severity
 --------------

-Each check can be assigned a severity level to control how violations should be interpreted:
+Each check can be assigned a severity level to control how violations should be interpreted.

-* **critical** (default): indicates a strict failure condition

-* **warning**: indicates a non-blocking issue that should be recorded but not treated as invalid

-The severity determines how the validation engine classifies results later on.
-Critical checks are typically used to enforce quality gates, while warnings are useful for logging soft constraints or monitoring potential issues.
+Critical (default)
+^^^^^^^^^^^^^^^^^^

+Critical checks represent hard failures.
+If a critical check fails, the affected data is considered invalid and will be excluded from the result.
+This level is typically used for mandatory rules — e.g., primary key constraints, schema integrity, or essential null checks.

+Warning
+^^^^^^^

+Warning-level checks indicate potential issues that should be logged or monitored, but they do not invalidate the data.
+Failed rows remain part of the valid output.
+This is useful for soft constraints, such as unexpected value distributions or optional completeness requirements.

 Python-native Configuration
 ---------------------------